-Although our annual cash bonus plan is generally administered in accordance with pre-approved terms for a particular fiscal year, the Committee retains the right to exercise its broad discretionary powers to decrease or increase the annual cash bonus paid to a particular named executive officer, upon the recommendation of our President and Chief Executive Officer, or to the named executive officers as a group, when the Committee determines that an adjustment is warranted.
-In fiscal 2016 and fiscal 2015, no discretionary adjustments were made to the annual cash bonuses earned by our named executive officers.

-For fiscal 2017, at its October 24, 2017 meeting, the Committee used its discretionary authority to award each of our named executives officers 30% of their target bonus, in recognition of the Partnership's operational and financial accomplishments in fiscal 2017, despite a more challenging operating environment and weather pattern compared to fiscal 2016.
-In navigating through the second consecutive record warm winter heating season, Partnership management set specific goals and took proactive actions to deliver a meaningful improvement in Actual Adjusted EBITDA and other performance metrics compared to the prior year.
+Although, prior to fiscal 2018, our annual cash bonus plan was generally administered in accordance with pre-approved terms for a particular fiscal year (the current scorecard-based component has made the plan partially discretionary), the Committee has always retained (and continues to retain) the right to exercise its broad discretionary powers to decrease or increase the annual cash bonus paid to a particular named executive officer, upon the recommendation of our President and Chief Executive Officer, or to the named executive officers as a group, when the Committee determines that an adjustment is warranted.
+For fiscal 2016, no discretionary adjustments were made on behalf of our named executive officers.
+For fiscal 2017, at its October 24, 2017 meeting, the Committee used its discretionary authority to award each of our named executive officers 30% of their target cash bonus, in recognition of the Partnership's operational and financial accomplishments in fiscal 2017, despite a more challenging operating environment and weather pattern compared to fiscal 2016.
+In navigating through the second consecutive record warm winter heating season, Partnership management set specific goals and took proactive actions to deliver a meaningful improvement in Actual Adjusted EBITDA and other performance metrics in fiscal 2017 compared to the prior year.
 Additionally, the Committee's decision to grant a discretionary cash bonus for fiscal 2017 was for retention purposes - to avoid having two consecutive years in which bonus payments were not paid as a result of unseasonably warm weather.
-The discretionary payments approved by the Committee were as follows: